 No figure is represented in these drawings but they are drawn to scale with no indication of texture, colour or form.
 Often referred to as “flat drawings” or simply “flats” the name is derived from the fact that they resemble a garment laid flat on a flat surface and sketched.

-It is expected and customary when you draw these technical drawings to do a front and back views of your product at a minimum.
+It is expected and customary that when you produce these technical drawings, you provide both front and back views of your product – as a minimum.